dhimitrimano/436-1-Crawl/README.md

 # Crawl

-A program that implements a simple web-crawler in Java.
+A simple web-crawler written in Java.

 ### Description